pynufft/pynufft/doc/source/installation/init.rst

 **CPU**

 Each PyNUFFT instance is designed to be executed on a single node.
-PyNUFFT is not designed for distributed computing on multiple nodes, but user may install PyNUFFT on multiple nodes and control them through network.
+PyNUFFT is not designed for distributed computing on multiple nodes, but the user may install PyNUFFT on multiple nodes and control them through the network.

-Multple NUFFT_cpu instances on a single node provided that the total memory is sufficient to hold all of them.
+Multple NUFFT_cpu instances on a single node provided that the total memory is sufficient to keep all instances.

 We recommend one or more modern x86_64 processors on a single node.
 Successful stories include Intel® Core™ i7-6700HQ Processor, Intel® Xeon® W-2125, Intel® Core™ i9-7900X.